How to Create Content that Builds Your Business

-Creating content in your business is the process of taking your prospective clients on a journey.
+Creating content for your business is the process of taking your prospective clients on a journey.
 Your posts, videos, factory tours, and how to material is how you will walk people through the process of getting to know you, learning to like you, and feeling like they can trust you.

 Instead of paying for celebrity endorsements, we’re going to employ what would get Mark Cuban’s attention on Shark Tank:

 As the saying goes, entrepreneurs are the only people who will spend eighty hours each week working for themselves, so they don’t have to spend forty hours working for someone else.
 And, as Robert Rose said,